On connectedness of non-klt loci of singularities of pairs: Preliminaries

 \subsection{Minimal model program (MMP)}

 We will use standard results of the minimal model program (cf. [\ref{kollar-mori}][\ref{BCHM}]).
 Assume $(X,B)$ is a pair, $X\to Z$ is a projective morphism, $H$ is an ample$/Z$ $\R$-divisor, and that $K_X+B+H$ is nef$/Z$.
-Suppose $(X,B)$ is klt or that it is $\Q$-factorial dlt.
-Then we can run an MMP$/Z$ on $K_X+B$ with scaling of $H$.
-If $(X,B)$ is klt and if either $K_X+B$ or $B$ is big$/Z$, then the MMP terminates [\ref{BCHM}].
-If $(X,B)$ is $\Q$-factorial dlt, then in general we do not know whether the MMP terminates but we know that in some step of the MMP we reach a model $Y$ on which $K_Y+B_Y$, the pushdown of $K_X+B$, is a limit of movable$/Z$ $\R$-divisors: indeed, if the MMP terminates, then the claim is obvious; otherwise the MMP produces an infinite sequence $X_i\bir X_{i+1}$ of flips and a decreasing sequence $\lambda_i$ of numbers in $(0,1]$ such that $K_{X_i}+B_i+\lambda_iH_i$ is nef$/Z$; by [\ref{BCHM}][\ref{B-lc-flips}, Theorem 1.9], $\lim\lambda_i=0$; in particular, if $Y:=X_1$, then $K_Y+B_Y$ is the limit of the movable$/Z$ $\R$-divisors $K_Y+B_Y+\lambda_i H_Y$.
+First suppose $(X,B)$ is $\Q$-factorial dlt.
+Then we can run an MMP$/Z$ on $K_X+B$ with scaling of $H$ (cf. [\ref{B-mmodel}, \S 3]).
+In general we do not know whether the MMP terminates but we know that in some step of the MMP we reach a model $Y$ on which $K_Y+B_Y$, the pushdown of $K_X+B$, is a limit of movable$/Z$ $\R$-divisors: indeed, if the MMP terminates, then the claim is obvious; otherwise the MMP produces an infinite sequence $X_i\bir X_{i+1}$ of flips and a decreasing sequence $\lambda_i$ of scaling numbers in $(0,1]$ such that $K_{X_i}+B_i+\lambda_iH_i$ is nef$/Z$; by [\ref{BCHM}][\ref{B-lc-flips}, Theorem 1.9], $\lim\lambda_i=0$; in particular, if $Y:=X_1$, then $K_Y+B_Y$ is the limit of the movable$/Z$ $\R$-divisors $K_Y+B_Y+\lambda_i H_Y$.

+Now assume $(X,B)$ is klt with either $K_X+B$ or $B$ big$/Z$ (but $X$ not necessarily $\Q$-factorial).
+Then again we can run an MMP$/Z$ on $K_X+B$ with scaling of $H$ and this time the MMP terminates.
+We explain how this works.